kajott/TrackMeister/README.md

 - global settings from `tm.ini` in the currently opened module file's directory
 - file-specific settings from `tm.ini` in the program directory
 - file-specific settings from `tm.ini` in the module directory
-- any settings from a file with the same name as the currently opened module file, but with an extra suffix of `.tm`; for example, for `foo.mod`, the configuration file will be `foo.mod.tm`
+- any settings from a "sidecar" file with the same name as the currently opened module file, but with an extra suffix of `.tm`; for example, for `foo.mod`, the configuration file will be `foo.mod.tm`
   - these are parsed like global settings (i.e. there's no need to have any section markers in the `.tm` files), but they are, of course, handled as file-specific settings

+When saving changes made in the configuration UI (using the **Ctrl+S** shortcut, or the "Save" button at the bottom of the configuration window), *global* settings are saved to the `tm.ini` file in the currently playing module file's directory if it exists, or the `tm.ini` file in the program directory otherwise; *file-specific* settings are always saves to the `.tm` sidecar file next to the currently playing module. <br>
+Saving the configuration from the UI always only updates the global sections of the file; file-specific settings from filename-matched sections in the global `tm.ini` files are never modified by the UI.

-All other lines contain key-value pairs of the form "`key = value`" or "`key: value`".
+In the configuration files, all lines that are neither empty nor section headers shall contain key-value pairs of the form "`key = value`" or "`key: value`".
 Spaces, dashes (`-`) and underscores (`_`) in key names are ignored.
 All parts of a line following a semicolon (`;`) are ignored.
 It's allowed to put comments at the end of key/value lines.

 To get a list of all possible settings, along with documentation and the default values for each setting, run TrackMeister normally and press **Ctrl+Shift+S**, or run `tm --save-default-config` from a command line.
 This will generate a file `tm_default.ini` in the current directory (usually the program directory) that also be used as a template for an individual configuration.
+Alternatively, the same information is provided as tooltips in the built-in configuration window that can be opened with the **F2** or **F3** keys.

 All sizes (font sizes, margins etc.) are specified in 1/1000s of the display width, so they are more or less resolution-independent. <br>
 Boolean values can use any of the `1`/`0`, `false`/`true`, `yes`/`no` or `enabled`/`disabled` nomenclatures. <br>